neex/http2smugl/README.md

 The command will output something only if it could detect that the server parses a smuggled header.
 To understand what does it mean, please read the corresponding section.

+### HTTP/3 support

+An experimental support for HTTP/3 (quic) has been implemented.
+However, I do not suggest using it as I did not find a single bug related to HTTP/3.

+To use HTTP/3 with `request` subcommand, provide `https+h3://` proto in the URL instead of just `https`.
+The same is supported in the `detect` command.

+There is also a `--try-http3` flag for the `request` subcommand, which changes the behaviour in case the protocol is not specified in the URL (just hostname).
+If the flag is present, the command will try `https+h3` proto for such entries on the command line or the targets file (as well as HTTP/2).
+E.g. `http2smugl detect --try-http3 www.example.com` will try  both HTTP/3 and HTTP/2, but  `http2smugl detect --try-http3 https://www.example.com/` will still try only HTTP/2.

 ### Known false-positives

 In this section, I describe some cases when the tool says the responses are "distinguishable", but no vulnerability could exist.